MAPSIM-co/Mapsim_Device_Settings_And_Installation_For_Windows/README.md

 # Mapsim Device Settings And Installation For Windows 7

-this user manually Applicable only for windows 7
+This manually uses only for windows 7 , if you problem this other issue, please contact us.

 ---